-SC summons chiefs of CBI, IB, Delhi police on conspiracy against CJI
+CJI framed claims plea: SC says will enquire, enquire and enquire

+New Delhi Apr 24: The Supreme Court has clarified that the pending judicial matter won't have any effect on the in-house inquiry of sexual harassment charges against the Chief Justice of India Ranjan Gogoi.

+While adjourning the matter to tomorrow at 10.30 am, the court said that advocate Utsav Bains will have to corroborate his contentions that the three sacked employees of the Supreme Court came together to frame the CJI with the help of some powerful lobbyists.

-New Delhi Apr 24: The Supreme Court has begun hearing a plea filed by an advocate who claimed that the Chief Justice of India, Ranjan Gogoi is being framed in the sexual harassment case.
+The Supreme Court today began hearing a plea filed by an advocate who claimed that the Chief Justice of India, Ranjan Gogoi is being framed in the sexual harassment case.

 The Bench headed by Justice Arun Mishra, took up the affidavit filed by advocate Utsav Bains.
 The advocate while adducing more material before the Bench said that he has CCTV footage to suggest how he was approached with a bribe to allegedly frame the CJI.